Blood transfusion: Blood banks in WWI

 While the first transfusions had to be made directly from donor to receiver before coagulation, it was discovered that by adding anticoagulant and refrigerating the blood it was possible to store it for some days, thus opening the way for the development of blood banks.
 John Braxton Hicks was the first to experiment with chemical methods to prevent the coagulation of blood at St Mary's Hospital, London in the late-19th century.
 His attempts, using phosphate of soda, however, proved unsuccessful.

 The Belgian doctor Albert Hustin performed the first non-direct transfusion on March 27, 1914, though this involved a diluted solution of blood.
 The Argentine doctor Luis Agote used a much less diluted solution in November of the same year.
 Both used sodium citrate as an anticoagulant.

+The First World War (1914–1918) acted as a catalyst for the rapid development of blood banks and transfusion techniques.
+Francis Peyton Rous and Joseph R. Turner at the Rockefeller University (then The Rockefeller Institute for Medical Research) made the first important discoveries that blood typing was necessary to avoid blood clumping (coagulation) and blood samples could be preserved using chemical treatment.
+Their first report in March 1915 showed that gelatine, agar, blood serum extracts, starch and beef albumin proved to be useless preservatives.

+However, building on the same experiment, they discovered that a mixture sodium citrate and glucose (dextrose) solution was a perfect preservative; as they reported in February issue of the Journal of Experimental Medicine, the preserved bloods were just like fresh bloods and that they "function excellently when reintroduced into the body."
+Blood could be preserved for up to four weeks.
+An accompanying experiment using citrate-saccharose (sucrose) mixture was also a success which could maintain blood cells for two weeks.
+This use of citrate and sugars, sometimes known as Rous-Turner solution, was the foundation for the development of blood banks and improvement of transfusion method.